 The recipient of the BSC Emerging Scholar Prize will be invited to deliver a paper at the Society’s annual conference.
-A revised, article-length version of the paper will be published in The Papers of the Bibliographical Society of Canada / Cahiers de la Société bibliographique du Canada, subject to peer review.
-A grant of $500 accompanies the Prize and may be used to help the recipient attend the annual conference or to meet costs associated with research.
+A revised article-length version of the paper will be published in The Papers of the Bibliographical Society of Canada / Cahiers de la Société bibliographique du Canada subject to peer review.
+A grant of $500 accompanies the Prize and may be used to help the recipient attend the annual BSC conference or to meet costs associated with research.
 The recipient will also receive a one-year complimentary membership in the BSC.

 Students of any nationality enrolled in a master’s or doctoral program (e.g., MA, PhD, MLIS) are eligible, as is anyone who has completed such a program within the last two years from date of convocation.
-Individuals holding tenure track/continuing appointments are ineligible, as are members of the Award committee and the BSC Council.
+Individuals holding tenure track/continuing appointments are ineligible, as are members of the Awards Committee and the BSC Council.
 There are no restrictions regarding the topic of research so long as it relates to some aspect of bibliography or book history.

 Council members of the Bibliographical Society of Canada are eligible for awards and fellowships unless they are serving on the executive, the Awards Committee, or the Fellowships Committee.